Gautam9981/CAD/README.md

 Day 8 (6/17/25)
 I’ve only revised the documenatation about how to compile the code, as I’ve noticed some strange behavior with Solus OS (As shown below step 3 for Solus compilation instructions), that it may lead to a broken symlink between the binary of java and javac, which may result in a command not found error, as it wouldn’t be able to find the binary files to connect to those commands.
-I have posted the fix that you can do to fix that issue.
-Do
+I have posted the fix that you can do to fix that issue (Fix is completely optional!)